lcardoz/codewars-practice/README.md

 Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
 The remaining elements of nums are not important as well as the size of nums.
 Return k.

+20. Reverse String

+Write a function that reverses a string.
+The input string is given as an array of characters s.

+You must do this by modifying the input array in-place with O(1) extra memory.